 - Flexible adjusting of the layers on the base map and show custom vector layers

 - SRTM-3 dataset is used as a digital terrain model.
 Data sources: USGS EarthExplorer site

-- Landcover model with the different types of clutter (dense urban, urban, suburban, open land, water, and trees/forest).
+- - Landcover model with the nine clutter types.
 The landcover model was created based on OpenStreetMap (www.openstreetmap.org), Global Forest Change (www.earthenginepartners.appspot.com) projects, and Built-in RadioPlanner.
 A simple and easy to use Clutter Editor will allow the user to prepare their own clutter model based on new satellite imagery.

 - Any kind of base map—both common (such as OpenStreetMap, OpenTopoMap, etc.) and custom ones.

 Received Power Uplink

 Strongest (Best) Server